Production and Staging deployments

 Deploying straight to production after a commit is a worthy goal, but not all organizations want to work like this.
 In several cases, a human must approve a production deployment with a manual step.

-An alternative pipeline pattern is to have a single pipeline that automatically deploys to the “staging” environment but pauses before releasing in production.
+An alternative pipeline pattern is to have a single pipeline that automatically deploys to the “staging” environment but pauses before releasing to production.

-This is easily accomplished with the Codefresh approval step.
-The pipeline is stopped and a yes/no button is shown in the GUI.
-Only if the approval choice is selected the pipeline can then continue.
+This is easily accomplished through the Codefresh approval step.
+The pipeline is stopped, and a yes/no button is shown in the UI.
+The pipeline can continue only if approved by selecting yes.

 Here is the whole pipeline: